-- assess and address holistic and developmental needs of individuals, families, youth, and children in an urban context; - identify and evaluate the explicit and implicit theological and theoretical components of Christian ministry and its appropriateness; - apply community organizing and development principles for community building and comprehensive ministry initiatives in an urban context; - 4. facilitate church and community level strategic program planning and implementation for transformational ministry; - articulate a practical theology of ministry that communicates Christian values and the role of faith and spirituality in public ministry; - 6. develop essential features for management and mobilization of an effective faith-based organization for Christian ministry.
+- assess and address holistic and developmental needs of individuals, families, youth, and children in an urban context; - identify and evaluate the explicit and implicit theological and theoretical components of Christian ministry and its appropriateness; - 3. apply community organizing and development principles for community building and comprehensive ministry initiatives in an urban context; - 4. facilitate church and community level strategic program planning and implementation for transformational ministry; - 5. articulate a practical theology of ministry that communicates Christian values and the role of faith and spirituality in public ministry; - develop essential features for management and mobilization of an effective faith-based organization for Christian ministry.

 The seminary confers a Master of Arts degree in Community Ministry Leadership upon students who satisfactorily complete the prescribed program-related requirements.
-These include the completion of course requirements, participation in the assessment and evaluation program, the writing of a satisfactory personal statement of faith, achieving a grade point average of C (2.0) or above, financial clearance from the business office, and participation in graduation ceremonies.
+These include the completion of course requirements, participation in the assessment and evaluation program, completion of an integrative portfolio, achieving a grade point average of C (2.0) or above, and financial clearance from the business office.
 Graduation is not automatic when academic requirements have been met.
 Since the seminary aims to graduate men and women who qualify as Christian leaders, the faculty and administration will evaluate a student's qualifications in terms of spiritual, doctrinal, and professional standards as well as academic standards.